Koverse/documentation/docs/source/dev/analytics/pyspark_transform.rst

  def __init__(self, params):
    self.textField = params['textField']

-Here, were simply saving off the value of the 'textField' parameter we declared in our description.yaml file.
+Here, we're simply saving off the value of the 'textField' parameter we declared in our description.yaml file.
 The id of the parameter must match what we write here.

 Next we'll write our execute() function.
 First we'll simply grab the first data set passed in via the context object::